MAZ12211/vs-tabi-genocide-codename-port/README.md

 If the songs are too hard to beat, switch difficulties.

 # to-dos
-- Rechart retrospecter remix
+- [ ] Rechart retrospecter remix
-- Look into Genocide's chart for potential offsync notes?
+- [x] Look into Genocide's chart for potential offsync notes?
-- Upload to Youtube for showcase
+- [ ] Upload to Youtube for showcase
-- Upload to gamebanana maybe?
+- [ ] Upload to gamebanana maybe?
-- Opponent mode?
+- [ ] Opponent mode?
+Won't happen sadly.
+Too dumb.

 ## [Original mod gamebanana page](https://gamebanana.com/mods/286388 "Original mod gamebanana page")
 # Credits for the original and the remix mod